Meet the LUG! We haven’t done one of these introductory posts for a while, so this ones a doozy!

 Now you have to believe we didn’t always start out this way.
 You also have to know that this wasn’t always our fault.

 Fair warning, this “Lego” thing runs deep…

-Introducing a child to Lego was a casual thing when we young, being renowned as a brand you could trust also made it virtually impossible to avoid.
+Introducing a child to block-building was such a casual thing when you are young.
+Lego being renowned as a brand you could trust also made it virtually impossible to avoid.
 Year after year, more and more of it appeared.
 That luckiest of gifts from friends, relatives and even our parent’s – all of whom could not resist the lure of a guaranteed happy smile from the receiver, mirroring their own.